AdobeDocs/campaign-classic.en/help/delivery/using/configuring-the-mobile-application-android.md

 | notification message |  title, body, android_channel_id, icon, sound, tag, color, click_action <br> | dryRun |

 <br>

+## Extend the appsubscriptionRcp schema {#extend-subscription-schema}

+You need to extend the **appsubscriptionRcp** to define new additional fields to store parameters from the app in Campaign database .
+These fields will be used for personalization for example.
+To do this:

+1. Create an extension of the **[!UICONTROL Subscriber applications (nms:appsubscriptionRcp)]** schema and define the new fields.
+Learn more about schema extension in [this page](../../configuration/using/about-schema-edition.md)

+1. Define the mapping in the **[!UICONTROL Subscription parameters]** tab.

+   >[!CAUTION]
+   >
+   >Make sure the configuration names in the **[!UICONTROL Subscription parameters]** tab are the same as those in the mobile application code.
+Refer to the [Integrating Campaign SDK into the mobile application](../../delivery/using/integrating-campaign-sdk-into-the-mobile-application.md) section.

 ## Creating an Android rich notification {#creating-android-delivery}